hasan-galyoncuoglu/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 Thank you!

 Add comments to each line or block of your code to explain what it does exactly, so that another developer could read and understand your code.

+## MethodApp
+Create a class.
+In that class, create a void method that takes two integers as parameters.
+Have the method do a math operation on the first integer and display the second integer to the screen.